Research

 Receiving and remembering feedback

 In many contexts in everyday life - from education, to business, to sport - people receive feedback from others.
-For this feedback to be at all useful, people must attend to it and be able to remember it at a later time.
+For this feedback to be at all useful, people must attend to it, engage with it, and be able to remember it at a later time.

 My research explores the cognitive and social processes that determine whether or not learners engage with feedback, and what we can do to foster this engagement.
 I also attempt to identify and understand what makes certain kinds of feedback 'stick' in memory more readily.